trganda/acwjpdf/main.md

 ![](Figs/parsing_steps.png)

  + Do [lexical analysis](https://en.wikipedia.org/wiki/Lexical_analysis)
-to recognise the lexical elements.
+to recognize the lexical elements.
 In several languages, `=` is different to `==`, so you can't just read a single `=`.
 We call these lexical elements *tokens*.
- + [Parse](https://en.wikipedia.org/wiki/Parsing) the input, i.e. recognise
+ + [Parse](https://en.wikipedia.org/wiki/Parsing) the input, i.e. recognize
 the syntax and structural elements of the input and ensure that they conform to the *grammar* of the language.
 For example, your language might have this decision-making